Adam Carriker: St. Louis Rams

-Carriker was drafted in the first round, with the 13th overall pick, by the St. Louis Rams.On July 26, 2007, Carriker signed a five-year $14.5 million contract, with guarantees of $9.5 million.
+Carriker was selected in the first round, with the 13th overall pick, by the St. Louis Rams.
+On July 26, 2007, Carriker signed a five-year $14.5 million contract, with guarantees of $9.5 million.
 Carriker started all 16 games of his rookie season at defensive tackle instead of his college position, defensive end.
-Carriker, who bulked up from the 296 pounds he weighed at the NFL combine, weighed in the 305-pound range during the 2007 season.
+Carriker, who bulked up from the 296 pounds he weighed at the NFL Scouting Combine, weighed in the 305-pound range during the 2007 season.

-He was voted the Rams Rookie of the Year called the Carroll Rosenbloom Memorial Award, finishing with 2 sacks, 30 tackles, and a safety.
+He was voted the Rams Rookie of the Year called the Carroll Rosenbloom Memorial Award, finishing with 2 sacks, 32 tackles, and a safety.
 Carriker missed the entire 2009 NFL season due to injury.

 Washington Redskins

 Carriker was traded to the Washington Redskins on April 20, 2010.
 In exchange, the teams swapped fifth and seventh-round draft picks in 2010.
 After initial shock, Carriker was pleased about his trade and the chance to revitalize his career.

 In Washington, Carriker earned the starting left defensive end position for the Washington Redskins in a 3-4 defensive scheme.
 With the Rams he was a "3-technique" defensive tackle in a 4-3 defensive scheme which did not work out and led to his trade to the Washington Redskins.
 "In St. Louis, we tried to make him a 3-technique and up-the-field rusher," said defensive coordinator Jim Haslett.
 "For a guy who ran the 40 in 4.7 and was 6-6, 315 pounds, you'd think he could do that.
 But that's not what he wants to do.
 He wants to play with strength and power, and he does a pretty good job of it.
 He feels so much more comfortable in this."
 Carriker's 315 pounds is ideal, and he reported at the beginning of the 2010 season that he bench pressed 500 pounds, which helps him in his new position.

 Early in the 2010 season the change drew positive reviews, said Rich Campbell of Fredericksburg.com, "I'm buying Carriker as an impact 3-4 end right now.
 He's strong enough to set the edge on running plays, and he's even generating a pass rush on occasion.
 Carriker stopped Houston RB Arian Foster for a 2-yard loss in the second quarter after he made a quick step inside the pulling left guard.
 He also beat a double team on the first play of the second half to stop Foster for a gain of one.
 Carriker isn't dominant—but he is flashing."